 - To ask the Information Commissioner to assess if any personal data processing has not been followed in accordance with the data protection principles.

-Under the GDPR, an individual has the following additional rights:
+Under the EU GDPR and UK GDPR an individual has the following additional rights:

 - To be forgotten – that is to have their details removed from systems that the Organisation uses to process personal data;

 - To restrict the processing of personal data in certain situations;

 - To seek compensation if they suffer damage as a result of any breach by a Data Processor;